- Budget Office

-The Budget Office begins the budget development process by working with departments and agencies on baseline revenue and expenditures—taking into account the latest applicable regulations, federal and state budget impacts, debt payment schedule, economic projections, outstanding obligations, and projected retirement and health care costs.
+The Budget Office begins the budget development process in the Fall prior to adoption by working with departments on baseline revenue and expenditures—taking into account the latest applicable regulations, federal and state budget impacts, debt payment schedule, economic projections, outstanding obligations, and projected retirement and health care costs.

 Proposed Budget Presented to City Council

-On April 30, Mayor Quan and the City Administrator formally present the Proposed FY 2013-15 Budget to the City Council.
+The Mayor and City Administrator formally present the Proposed Budget to the City Council.

 The City Council holds formal budget hearings to deliberate and reach final decisions.

 |As required by the City Charter, the City Council adopts a balanced budget by June 30, preceding the start of the fiscal year commencing July 1.
 The Adopted Budget provides two-year appropriation authority for all funds, and first- and second-year appropriations for the Five-Year Capital Improvement Program (CIP).|

 Budget Amendment (Even Years)